- Online Store

 - The Snowman

-(2004) I composed 'Variations on a theme of Bartok' at the suggestion of Howard Ferguson who recommended it for an Academy prize.
+Composer's notes: I composed 'Variations on a theme of Bartok' in early 1958 at the suggestion of my composition professor, Howard Ferguson, who recommended it for an Academy prize.
 Harold Craxton thought it the 'the best piano work he had ever seen from a student' but it didn't actually win a prize.
 However he did persuade his brilliant Icelandic pupil, Thorunn Tryggvaason, to perform it at her farewell Academy recital.
 Soon after this she left for Moscow to study with Lev Oborin and there met Vladimir Ashkenazy whom she married.
 (The theme by Bartok is from 'Microkosmos', copyright Boosey and Hawkes.)

 Var.6 (lento) The long-held chord leads to very slow soft chords and a decidedly ‘eastern-european’ line 2 octaves apart, ending in B flat and a point of repose.
 Var.7 acts as a sort of central ‘slow movement’ to the work using wide-spread sonorities laid out on 4 staves.